Trip Grade: Fitness level and Health

 A typical day on Everest Base Camp Trek

-Every day you will encounter a new adventure on the trails of Everest Base Camp trek.
+Every day you will encounter a new adventure on the trails of the Everest Base Camp trek.
 You will enjoy the spectacular sceneries, explore new nearby places on the way and take memorable pictures.
-Moreover, you will be visiting traditional local settlements, historical and religious places.
+Moreover, you will be visiting traditional local settlements and historical and religious places.

-From start to the end of this trek our friendly and well-trained guides will escort you.
-They will provide you with all necessary info and historical facts related to the places which you will be visiting.
+From the start to the end of this trek, our friendly and well-trained guides will escort you.
+They will provide you with all the necessary info and historical facts related to the places which you will be visiting.

 Generally, afternoon walks are shorter for about two to three hours.
-Right after we reach the lodge/teahouse we will fuel our body with dietary food, and explore nearby places.
+Right after we reach the lodge/teahouse we will fuel our bodies with dietary food, and explore nearby places.

 Dinner will be served between 6 pm to 7 pm.
 After dinner, you can relax and enjoy yourself by having friendly conversations with your teammates.
 Then your trekking guide/team leader will give a briefing about the next day's plan.
 After that, you can go to bed or play some board games or watch whatever is available.